 1. Which rules apply in restaurants, mountain huts, bars and cafés?

-- When entering the building guests must take a test, provide proof of a negative test, show a vaccination certificate or be in possession of a document proving that they have already had Covid-19.
+- When entering the building guests must show a vaccination certificate or be in possession of a document proving that they have already had Covid-19.

 - Guests who stay longer than 15 minutes must provide their contact details.

 - Buffets are permitted as long as the relevant safety rules are respected.

 2. Digital COVID Certificate and vaccination certificates: What do I have to know?

 - The Digital COVID Certificate is a digital proof that a person has been vaccinated against COVID-19 (vaccination certificate), or has recovered from COVID-19 (recovery certificate; proof that a person has had and recovered from COVID-19 within the last 180 days).